Dino Ciccarelli: Detroit Red Wings

-With a shortened 1994–95 due to the lockout, Ciccarelli appeared in 42 games, scoring 16 goals and 43 points, which placed him third in team scoring.
+With a shortened 1994–95 season due to the lockout, Ciccarelli appeared in 42 of 48 games, scoring 16 goals and 43 points, which placed him third in team scoring.
 Ciccarelli had a four assist game against the Winnipeg Jets on March 22, 1995, in a 6–3 win.
 In the playoffs, Ciccarelli had a hat trick against the Dallas Stars on May 11, 1995, in a 5–1 victory.
-He finished the playoffs with nine goals and 11 points in 16 games, as the Red Wings lost to the New Jersey Devils in the 1995 Stanley Cup Finals.
+He finished the playoffs with nine goals and 11 points in 16 games, as the Red Wings lost to the New Jersey Devils in the 1995 Stanley Cup Final.

-In 1995–96, Ciccarelli scored 22 goals and 43 points in 64 games, helping the Red Wings set an NHL record for wins in a season with 62.
+In the 1995–96 season, Ciccarelli scored 22 goals and 43 points in 64 games, helping the Red Wings set an NHL record for wins in a season with 62.
 In the post-season, Ciccarelli had six goals and eight points in 17 games.
 In game six of the 1996 Western Conference Finals, Claude Lemieux laid a vicious hit on Kris Draper.
-The Red Wings lost to the Avalanche in six games and Lemieux was given suspensions in the first two games of the Stanley Cup Finals.
+The Red Wings lost to the Avalanche in six games and Lemieux was given suspensions in the first two games of the Stanley Cup Final.
 When interviewed after the game, Ciccarelli reacted and coldly stated, "I can't believe I shook this guy's friggin' hand after the game!
 That pisses me right off!".

-On August 27, 1996, the Red Wings traded Ciccarelli to the Tampa Bay Lightning for a fourth-round draft pick in the 1998 NHL Entry Draft.
+On August 27, 1996, with the impending waiver draft looming, the Red Wings traded Ciccarelli to the Tampa Bay Lightning for a fourth-round draft pick in the 1998 NHL entry draft.